telerik/blazor-docs/upgrade/overview.md

 1. @[template](/_contentTemplates/common/general-info.md#ensure-nuget-packge-for-upgrade)

 1. Replace the reference to the `Telerik.UI.for.Blazor.Trial` package in your project with a reference to the `Telerik.UI.for.Blazor` package.

+    * If you are referencing other Telerik trial packages that you now have a license for, remove the `.Trial` from their names too.

 1. If you are using static assets for our JS Interop file and/or Theme, update their path to match the package name (remove the `.Trial` part):